 - High quality skills’ training is now provided in all Irish prisons.

 - Employees who have a criminal record are often extremely appreciative of being given a second chance, and are usually very committed, hard working, and loyal workers.

 - Some companies have found that the employment of ex-offenders has had a positive effect on their business leading to a highly motivated and dedicated workforce (IBEC).

 - Diversity management: The benefits of a diverse workforce can be summarised as follows:

-- A better understanding of the diverse needs of the population
+- it helps the company understand and meet the diverse needs of the population

-- Fairness: Given that there is currently little provision in Irish law on the expungement of sentences (see Criminal Justice (Spent Convictions & Certain Disclosures) Act 2016 & Criminal Justice (Rehabilitative Periods) Bill 2018), most offences, regardless of the nature, severity or circumstances of the offence, remain on the ex-offender’s file for life, thus making it difficult for that person to obtain a job, particularly in situations where employers impose a blanket ban on recruiting people with a past conviction.
+- Fairness: Given that there is currently little provision in Irish law on the expungement of sentences (see Criminal Justice (Spent Convictions & Certain Disclosures) Act 2016), most offences, regardless of the nature, severity or circumstances of the offence, remain on the person’s file, thus making it difficult for that person to obtain a job in a situation where employers have a blanket ban on hiring anyone with a conviction.

-- Not to steal from my company, colleagues or customers?
+- Not to upset / steal from my customers?

 - To be timely and regular in attending for work?

 The employer will know more about the person’s background than perhaps 90% of his or her entire workforce.
 Of course, there is no guarantee, but the chances of a person with a previous conviction who has been given a chance breaking the employer’s trust is minimal.